keyvanakbary/learning-notes/README.md

-# Learning notes
+# Learning Notes

-Taking notes on books I read, talks I watch, articles I study and papers I love – recalling them right afterwards by creating short summaries – helps a lot on my learning process.
+Taking notes on books I read, talks I watch, articles I study, and papers I love – recalling them right afterward by creating short summaries – helps a lot in my learning process.
 Here you'll find some of those little pieces.

+If you are looking for an easy way to consume these notes, please check out [keyvanakbary.github.io/learning-notes/](https://keyvanakbary.github.io/learning-notes/).

 ### Books